jan-kelemen/jan-kelemen.github.io/portfolio.markdown

 * Vulkan 1.3 rendering backend
 * Support for runtime shader compilation and reflection with glslang and SPIRV-Cross
 * Support for loading glTF files
+* Support for 3D physics simulation with Jolt library
+* Support for scripting with AngelScript language

 ### Demo applications
+* galileo - Deferred 3D renderer with physics and scripting
-* gltfviewer - 3D renderer for glTF files implementing a Physically Based Rendering workflow
+* gltfviewer - Forward 3D renderer for glTF files implementing a Physically Based Rendering workflow
-* galileo - Deferred 3D renderer with physics and scripting support

 Repository: [jan-kelemen/niku](https://github.com/jan-kelemen/niku)